Métro (Montreal newspaper)

-Métro (also called Métro Montréal or Journal Métro) is a French-language free daily newspaper published in Montreal, Quebec, Canada.
-The paper is wholly owned by local businessman Michael Raffoul who owns print media distribution company Transmet.
-Journal Metro is part of the Metro Media group which owns several local newspapers in Montreal.
-Journal Métro Montréal was formerly part of the international group of newspapers Metro International.
+Métro (also called Métro Montréal or Journal Métro) was a French-language free daily newspaper published in Montreal, Quebec, Canada.
+The paper was wholly owned by local businessman Michael Raffoul, who owns print media distribution company Transmet.
+Journal Metro was part of the Metro Media group, which owned several neighbourhood-level and burough-level newspapers in Montreal and in Quebec City.
+Métro was formerly part of the international group of newspapers Metro International.